TechsophyOfficial/awgment-package/README.md

 6. Mongodb

 Create two databases in postgres and a user with appropriate priviledges
-- For keycloak - Keyclaokdb
+- For keycloak - Keycloakdb
 - For Camunda - camunda

 Please refer to [Troubleshooting](##Troubleshooting) for solution to common issues.